Nike Flex Fury Review Facts

 While designed for maximum speed and performance, the first generation Nike Flex Fury is also a pretty classy and good looking shoe.
 In addition to the classic Nike running shoe design that is flat and low to the ground, the Nike Flex Fury also offers a couple of color bursts to add to its style.
 First of all, there is the Nike color-mapped rubber outsole that is functional in its color as well as comfortable.
 The different layers of color indicate the various levels of density.
 Secondly, the shoes are available in a wide variety of colors.
 Many buyers felt the shoes good looks were as important as its functionality.

 Protection is good with the Nike Flex Fury.
-With its hard rubber, hard abrasion lower sole and the various colors placed strategically on the lower sole, the shoe offer as much protection as an everyday performance shoe
+With its hard rubber, hard abrasion lower sole and the various colors placed strategically on the lower sole, the shoe offer as much protection as every day performance shoe

 Support is offered in a variety of places in the design of the Nike Flex Fury, but once again it must be stressed that this is a performance shoe.
 This low, flat runner has support in the places where it is most needed and which receive the most wear.
 This is a neutral runner, so you know that the arch support